 Citing your finances:

 Yes, it is important to cite your finances.
 Most sources "standardize" financial statements to make it easier to compare two companies to each other.
-In standardizing a financial statement a source will make some make some interpretations that may cause minor changes from the original.
+In standardizing a financial statement a source will make some interpretations that may cause minor changes from the original.
 As a result, it's best to get all of your finances from one source, and it's important to indicate what that source is.
-There is no official example on how to do this, so this will serve as a template.
+There is no official example on how to do this in the style guide, so we will be very lenient with formatting.
+This can serve as a template.

-In-text you can either cite this by using (Mergent Inc., 2016) or by saying "All ratios were calculated by using values as presented in Mergent."
+In-text you can either cite this by using (Capital IQ, 2016) or by saying "All ratios were calculated by using values as presented in Capital IQ."